Key Skills To Look For When Hiring A CEO

 Communication

-It’s one thing to have big ideas; it’s another to be able to convey them to others clearly and get people onboard with enthusiasm.
-The ideal CEO communicates in plain, direct language, using the appropriate tone and tactics for different groups, like employees, stakeholders, and the public.
+It’s one thing to have big ideas; it’s another to convey them clearly to others and get people onboard with enthusiasm.
+The ideal CEO communicates in plain, direct language, using the appropriate tone and tactics for different groups, such as employees, stakeholders, and the public.

-They must be able to distill complex concepts down to their most important points and present them with confidence.
-Communicating frequently is also a necessary step for building trust.
+They must be able to distill complex concepts down to their most important points and present them confidently.
+Communicating frequently is also a necessary step in building trust.

 Ability to make difficult decisions